Pendfin/Blockstuff/h3_hash.md

 90f535b5ffa6e302e1b2c3dbe333301ccfb95a2865d0086b565be8a1ecfdecfb
 - almost everything changed - I cannot detect has one, two or all the letters changed
 - hash is the same length as it should always be
-Help with commands Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/)
+- Help with commands Karvinen 2020: Command Line Basics Revisited (https://terokarvinen.com/2020/command-line-basics-revisited/)

 ### c) Hashcat
-Source: Karvinen 2022: Cracking Passwords with Hashcat (https://terokarvinen.com/2022/cracking-passwords-with-hashcat/)
 - create directory for play --> $ cd hashed
 - download hashcat -->hashed$ wget https://github.com/danielmiessler/SecLists/raw/master/Passwords/Leaked-Databases/rockyou.txt.tar.gz
 - unpack it -->hashed$ tar xf rockyou.txt.tar.gz